 Mr. Young is an active member of the American Sociological Association and the American Statistical Association.
 He is also a member of the American College of Health Care Executives.

 Mr. Young and his family are residents of Cherry Hill, where he is involved in the community and his daughter's extracurricular activities.

-BARBARA H. SMITH
+BARBARA H. SMITH, MBA

 Senior Vice President of Ambulatory Operations

 Barbara H. Smith oversees growth, management and operations of Cooper University Health Care’s outpatient programs and services—a vast, regional network of comprehensive services that include prevention and wellness, primary and specialty physician services, ambulatory diagnostic and treatment centers.

 Ms. Smith has more than 30 years experience in healthcare, much of it in leadership roles using strategic and operational goals to obtain improved profit margins for hospital systems.
 Prior to her position at Cooper, she served as Senior Vice President and Chief Operating Officer of Robert Wood Johnson University Hospital – Hamilton, a 280-bed community hospital that is part of the Robert Wood Johnson Health System.

 Ms. Smith returns to Cooper after serving in management and leadership roles within the hospital system from 1984 to 2000, including Vice President of Operations from 1996 to 2000.
 She holds an MBA in healthcare administration from Mt.
 Sinai School of Medicine.